Here is how we will organize ourselves.

-If you are unable or unwilling to follow these guidelines, we ask that you do not come to the Centre while these rules are in effect.
-The same applies, of course, if you are ill or have symptoms of the virus.
+If you cannot or do not wish to follow these guidelines, we ask you not to come to the Centre while these rules are in effect.

 The new sewage system